-Memorable Manitobans: John Bell Laughlin (1879-1941)
+John Bell Laughlin

-On 21 January 1909, he married Harriet Margaret McKay (1885-1965).
-They had three sons and a daughter.
-He served as Reeve of the Rural Municipality of Roblin from 1920 to 1928, and a Warden of the Anglican Church.
+On 21 January 1909, he married Harriet Margaret McKay (1885-1965) and they had four children: Angus Andrew Laughlin, Margaret Bell Laughlin (1911-1984), Donovan John Laughlin (1915-1994), and Hugh McKay “Mac” Laughlin (1919-2012).
+He served as Reeve of the Rural Municipality of Roblin (1920-1928), and a Warden of the Anglican Church.
 He was a member of the Manitoba Bar Association and the Masonic Fraternity.
-He was elected to the Manitoba Legislature in 1927 but was defeated in 1932.
-He was re-elected in 1936 and 1940.
-Conservative.
+He was elected as a Conservative to the Manitoba Legislature in 1927 but was defeated in 1932.
+He was re-elected in 1936 and 1941.
 His recreations included curling and golf.

-Marriage registration, Manitoba Vital Statistics.
+Birth and marriage registrations, Manitoba Vital Statistics.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

-Members of the Legislative Assembly (Deceased), Legislative Assembly of Manitoba.
+Members of the Legislative Assembly (deceased), Legislative Assembly of Manitoba.

-Burial transcriptions, Manitoba Genealogical Society.
+Obituaries and burial transcriptions, Manitoba Genealogical Society.

 This page was prepared by Gordon Goldsborough.